Ahhhh 2 days in Venice, the iconic Italian floating city is a dream travel destination for many people.

-Before I visited Venice for the first time in 2013 (I’ve been three times!), I always wondered if it would live up to its hype, and oh boy, did it ever!
+Before I visited Venice for the first time in 2013 (I’ve been to Venice three times!), I always wondered if it would live up to its hype, and oh boy, did it ever!
 Even though Venice is a tourist hotspot, there is definitely authenticity and local life to be experienced here.

 In this 2 day Venice itinerary, I’ve tried to combine classic tourist attractions that are must-sees, with more off-the-beaten-path locations, experiences and places to eat.
 Pick your top 3 from each day and then take the rest of the time to explore to your heart’s content.

 This two days in Venice itinerary covers Venice travel tips like the best time to visit Venice, how to get to Venice city centre, where to stay in Venice with a handy neighbourhood guide, and what to do in Venice in 2 days and more.